Sampreet/gists/tutorials/languages/python-for-physicists/README.md

 ## [Module 06 - Machine Learning](https://github.com/Sampreet/gists/blob/master/tutorials/languages/python-for-physicists/m06-machine-learning/)

-This module will cover the basics of machine learning algorithms and their implementation using Scikit-learn.
+This module will cover the basics of machine learning algorithms and their implementation.

 ### Contents